meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

    choice have a maximal life-time of 20 minutes, as that is the duration for which a round stays open for recording activity before it moves into the issuing phase.
-Thus any transaction referencing them becomes stale after 20 minuts, as it refers to an archived contract (i.e., a spent UTXO).
+Thus any transaction referencing them becomes stale after 20 minutes, as it refers to an archived contract (i.e., a spent UTXO).

 The solution to both of these limitations is to restructure the activity recording and CC issuance such that no round contracts are required at all.
 This can